Download Your Free 13 Page La Jolla Area Travelogue – Get More Out of Your Trip!

 Online Course v2.1, Release Date July 1, 2019, Termination Date July 1, 2022:

-The PeerPoint Medical Education Institute designates this enduring material for a maximum of 18 AMA PRA Category 1 Credits™ (with 8 of these credits designated as Self-Assessment).
+The PeerPoint Medical Education Institute designates this enduring material for a maximum of 10 AMA PRA Category 1 Credits™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 Read What Your Colleagues Are Saying About This Course

 “Finally, a course that combines up-to-date research with real world clinical applications for those of us on the front line dealing with patients, families, and insurance companies.
 Thank you.”